-Talk Like a Dog – page 2
+Talk Like a Dog using Doglish

 The ‘Good Dog’ Voice

 The first voice is the most important and it should be the most common voice you use.
 It is the praising ‘Good Dog’ voice.
 It is a high-pitched, happy and excited voice.
-Whenever your dog does something good, this voice is the reward that he or she should receive – along with pats, cuddles and kisses too, of course!
+Whenever your dog does something good, this voice is the reward that he or she should receive and so this voice is called the Primary Reward.

-The Commanding Voice
+The Leadership Voice

-The second voice is the commanding voice.
-This is a voice of gentle authority that you should use whenever you want your dog to do something.
-You don’t need to yell at a dog to get it to do normal tasks so this voice is not a hard and harsh Sargeant Major voice.
-This voice is used with commands such as ‘SIT’, ‘COME’, ‘STAY’ and, with that powerful command ‘LEAVE’.
+You don’t need to yell at a dog to get it to do normal tasks, so this voice is not a hard and harsh Sargeant Major voice.
+This voice is usually short, sharp, and clear – much like a ‘dog bark’.

 It is important that you don’t repeat your commands more than twice.
 If you repeat your commands over and over again, you are only training your dog to ignore you and that you don’t expect a response.
 Your commands just become wallpaper and background noise.